CelliesProjects/aquacontrol32/README.md

 Aquacontrol32 can control 5 led strips to create gradual sunrises and sunsets in your aquarium.
 It is developed for and tested on [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32) MCUs.
 Other than the led dimming hardware, no additional hardware is needed to control the device.

 The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 100R gate resistors to 5 NPN mosfets that drive the led lights.
-You will need logic level mosfets.
-I use [IRLN44 mosfets](http://www.irf.com/product-info/datasheets/data/irlz44n.pdf).
+You will need logic level mosfets for example [IRLZ44N mosfets](http://www.irf.com/product-info/datasheets/data/irlz44n.pdf).

 With some modifications and provided there are enough pins broken out, Aquacontrol32 should run on basically any ESP32 based board.
 The built-in web interface already gives access to most functions.
 The goal is v2.0 as a single binary with all functions accessible via the web interface.